▄▀ Linux Hardening distribution tutorial provided by ▄▀

 Even if you try to nano test2.txt

-and try to modify this bit of code,
+and try to modify this bit of code, you WONT,

 be able to.. even as root!. ;-) scary huh?.
 This is my output...